AndreBL/ip6neigh/README.md

 ## Dependencies

 One only needs to install `ip` package.
-It has been tested on Chaos Calmer (v15.05.1) of OpenWRT.
+It has been tested on Chaos Calmer (v15.05.1) of OpenWrt.

-In order to use the luci web interface, one must install `luci-app-commands`
+In order to use the LuCI web interface, one must install `luci-app-commands`

 ## More Details